 In 1990, Yad Vashem collectively awarded the honorary diploma of

-In 2008, the Mayor of Le Chambon made the decision to create a place of remembrance in the disused part of the primary school and the former cross-country skiing home, a bakery during the war.
-Since the beginning of this project, the Shoah Memorial and the Foundation for the Memory of the Shoah (FMS) have been associated in governance as well as in the scientific council.
+In 2008, the Mayor of Chambon decided to create a place of remembrance in the disused part of the primary school and the former cross-country skiing home, a bakery during the war.
+Since the beginning of this project, the Shoah Memorial and the Foundation for the Memory of the Shoah (FMS) have been associated in governance as well as in scientific advice.

 The building extends over 600m

-Concerned that this place of memory be perpetuated, the municipality wished to entrust its management to the Memorial, decision voted on February 26, 2020, by the Municipal Council of Chambon and approved by an extraordinary session of the Board of Directors of the Memorial held on March 4, 2020.
-The administrative emphyteutic lease of 40 years will enter into force on 1 September 2020.
+Concerned that this place of memory be perpetuated, the municipality wished to entrust its management to the Memorial, a decision voted on 26 February 2020 by the Chambon Municipal Council and approved by an extraordinary session of the Board of Directors of the Memorial held on 4 March 2020.
+The administrative long-term lease of 40 years will take effect on 1 September 2020.

 Photo